compuphase/picoro/README.md

 5. When a coroutine runs to completion, its return value is also passed as the return value of `resume()` (as if it were the final "yield", so to speak).
 6. Function `yield()` passes execution back to the thread that created the coroutine.
 Calling `yield()` when no coroutine has been set up, is ok (it simply does not yield).
 However, calling `resume()` on a coroutine that has already run to completion causes an assert.
 The caller should check that a coroutine is *resumable* before resuming it.

+When you start create coroutine, its stack starts below a spacer on the main stack.
+That means that the main thread's stack can grow for the size of the spacer before colliding with the coroutine's stack.
+The default size of this spacer is 16 KiB; it can be adjusted with constant `COROUTINE_STACK` that is defined near the top of `picoro.c`.

-In case you are wondering about the test words "aap", "noot", "mies", etc. instead of the more ubiquitous "foo", "bar" & "baz", do an internet search for "leesplankje".
+In case you are wondering about the test words "aap", "noot", "mies", etc. in the example, instead of the more ubiquitous "foo", "bar" & "baz", do an internet search for "leesplankje".
 Yes, that is how I learned to read.